usyd-meta-lab/Perceptual-Discrimination-Task/README.md

 # README: Perceptual Decision Making  Task

 ## Overview
 This repository contains a jsPsych experiment that asks participants to discriminate which of two boxes contains more dots (left or right).
-After making a choice, they may be asked to rate their confidence in that decision.
+After making a choice, they are asked to rate their confidence in that decision.
 The experiment supports data collection from various recruitment sources (e.g., Prolific, SONA) and can be configured to save data via jsPsychPipe to a remote server or local storage.

 ## File Structure
 ```
 .
 ├── index.html                # Main experiment file containing the jsPsych setup
 ├── custom-css.css           # Custom CSS for styling
-├── dot-difference-functions.js # Functions to draw the stimuli and staircase difficulty
 ├── README.md                # Explanation of parameters & usage
 └── ...
 ```